-The Board has the authority to issue citations and fines for violations of several sections of the Board of Optometry Practice Act and its regulations.
+The Board has the authority to issue citations and fines for violations of several sections of the Board of Optometry Practice Act and its regulationsBusiness and Professions Code and Board regulations.
 Citations issued may include an order for abatement, a fine, or both.
 Citations are issued at the discretion of the Board.
 The issuance of a citation is separate from and may be in addition to any other administrative discipline, civil remedies, or criminal penalties.
 (California Code of Regulations section 1399.380(h)).
 Any prior citation may be used in future actions as aggravating evidence.